Breba (first crop) Mission figs grown by Pudwill Farms in Nipomo, at the… (David Karp / For The Times )

-The pest was the spotted wing drosophila, or SWD, a tiny insect native to Japan and eastern Asia that was first discovered near Watsonville, Calif., in August 2008 and has since spread to many areas from the Mexican to the Canadian borders, and around the country.
+The pest was the spotted wing drosophila (SWD), a tiny insect native to Japan and eastern Asia that was first discovered near Watsonville in August 2008 and has since spread to many areas from the Mexican to the Canadian borders, and around the country.
 Aside from the males having spots on their wings, it is similar to the common vinegar flies, popularly called fruit flies, that almost everyone has in their kitchens in the summer, but with one crucial difference: SWD attacks fruit as it ripens on the tree, laying eggs that develop into maggots.

-As it turned out, Tenerelli was able to salvage half of last year's crop by picking only the upper parts of his trees, which were not affected by the pest that has been vexing growers around the state.
+As it turned out, Tenerelli was able to salvage half of last year's crop by picking only the upper parts of his trees, which were not affected by the pest, which has been vexing growers around the state.

-But this season he's taking more extreme measures.
-Although he had never sprayed his cherries with pesticides before, he is spraying three times to make sure the pest does not reappear.
+But this season he's having to take more extreme measures.
+Although he never sprayed his cherries with pesticides before, he is spraying three times to make sure that the pest does not recur.

 The sprays — insecticides such as spinosyns, pyrethroids and organophosphates — kill beneficial insects and seem likely to lead to the development of insecticide-resistant pests, requiring even more intensive spraying.

 But packers, retailers and most consumers have basically zero tolerance for wriggling worms in fruit, so if even a few infested samples are found in a shipment, the whole lot has to be sent to a landfill.
 Last year many cherry growers were caught by surprise by this new pest and lost their crops.